NovatoreSolutions/unit-tests/README.md

 # Novatore Unit Tests Examples

-Sample unit tests for utility function and Mongoose virtuals using mocha, sinon and chai.
+Sample unit tests for utility functions and Mongoose virtuals using mocha, sinon and chai.

 ## Instructions To Run (prerequisite: Node and Npm)
 1. Install packages `npm install`